sev-90/art_of_engineering_course/README.md

 3) Very basic programming knowledge: As with working in Jupyter Notebook, you will need a basic understanding of programming concepts such as variables, data types, control structures, and functions.

-4) Required packages (try pip install or conda install if you have not already installed) :
+### Required python packages (try pip install or conda install if you have not already installed) :

     • pandas
     • geopandas